TaylorMouse/MaxScripts/Research/Warcraft3Reforged_Exporter.md

 Use the standard Black32.dds if you do not use an emissive map.

+Save this map as a DXT5 dds file.

 ### <span style="color:#0090ff">Alpa map</span>

 The alpha map can come from a specific texture, but is usually from the albedo's alpha texture.

+Save this map as a DXT5 dds file.

 ### <span style="color:#0090ff">Reflection map</span>

 This is a cubic or spherical reflection texture.

 Use the standard Environment Map from the game.

-### <span style="color:#0090ff">Reflection map</span>
+### <span style="color:#0090ff">Replacable map</span>

 Leave this to none or open if not used.